 3. How to.
 “How to select the best office chairs for your needs.”

 “How to” is a powerful motivator for buyers.

 4. Question.
 “Is your office chair giving you back pain?”

-This is an invitation for buyers to solve their problem.
+This is an invitation for buyers to solve their problems.

-A directive or command grabs attention in any sort of advertising or marketing.
+A directive or command grabs attention in any advertising or marketing.
 Align it with the target audience’s wants and needs.